giovannilp/Portfolio-Guide/README.md

 🙋‍♂️ Hello !

-Welcome to my Portfolio Guide where I provide a walkthrough to all of my data analytics projects
+Welcome to my Portfolio Guide where I provide a walkthrough to all of my data analytics projects.
+Hope you like it ;)

 ## 📚 Table of Contents
 - [SQL](#sql)